The Diocese of Derby consists of most of Derbyshire and a couple of parishes on the fringes of Staffordshire.

-Under two Archdeacons, the Archdeaconries of Derby and Chesterfield consist of deaneries and parishes all of which work alongside Christians of other denominations.
+Under three archdeacons, the Archdeaconries of Derby City and South Derbyshire, Derbyshire Peak and Dales, and East Derbyshire consist of deaneries and parishes all of which work alongside Christians of other denominations.

 Here are some facts and figures about the Diocese of Derby.